1960–61 AEK Athens F.C. season: Overview

 AEK Athens continued this season with one of their "Patriarchs", Tryfon Tzanetis in the technical leadership, who was officially hired in January with the task of revitalizing the team.
-However, his predecessor, Lukas Aurednik, remained in the team and alongside Christos Ribas formed a coaching triumvirate with Tzanetis apparently having the first say, but Auretnik maintaining the tactical support and the acceptance of the vast majority of the fans.
-Aurednik promoted the team's future star, Spyros Pomonis from their academies, while the additions of Thanasis Gouvas from A.E.
+However, his predecessor, Lukas Aurednik, remained in the team and alongside Christos Ribas formed a coaching triumvirate with Tzanetis apparently having the first say, but Auretnik maintaining the tactical support and the acceptance of the majority of the supporters.
+Aurednik promoted the prominent winger, Spyros Pomonis from the academy, while the signings of Thanasis Gouvas from A.E.
 Messolonghi and Aris Tsachouridis from Makedonikos were also noteworthy.

 The first objections to the objectivity of the referees begun and made their appearance in Greek football, culminating in the Athenian derby, in the following matchday.
 Three days before the match there was strong dissatisfaction with the presence of certain people from Panathinaikos in the central arbitration committee.
 AEK was severely wronged by the referee Ioannidis and the dissatisfaction was confirmed since the referee denied an obvious penalty to Nestoridis in the 87th minute and while the score was 2–2.
 In the tension that followed, the referee showed Anastasiadis a red card and the refusal of the latter to come out of the pitch resulted in the game being awarded to Panathinaikos and AEK being zeroed.
 Another 2 consecutive defeats followed, which kept AEK away from the top.